 Our final destination for this day was the distant small town of Hallock to stay the night and visit Revelation Ale Works.
 I liked that stop so much I wrote a whole review of the place that you can read HERE if you like!
 This was our favorite of the breweries from this Minnesota beer trip and has rocketed into my top 10-15 breweries in the state.

 In between two visits to the brewery, we took a little trip out into the countryside (about 6 miles into cornfields and down a dirt road) to Far North Spirits–a distillery using barley grown on site at the family farm.
 We had been clued into this place by the Evensons, (the owners of Revelation) and they followed us over here to have a cocktail as well!
 The place was in a large barn building fronted with small grain silos, literally in the middle of a field.
 Stepping in through the doors, it was an interesting contrast to the outside: upscale cocktail furniture, leather seats and a couch, a moveable “curtain” made of long and thin birch logs, and a small bar.
 Small, a bit loud, but very comfortable.
+What a great place to chill with your friends or play on sites like judi dadu online terpercaya or both.

 At Ryan’s suggestion I had the Sazerac, made with their Roknar Rye, and it was fantastic.
 We sat in the couch and relaxed, Sj drinking a barrel aged gin concoction, and Jim also having a Sazerac.
 I ended up taking a bottle of the Roknar home and have already made myself a few of these cocktails at home!